Game designer, magazine and book editor since 1972.

 *2019 Serious Play Conference award-winner in Educational Board Game category.

 World War One Illustrated is a publication of World War One Historical Association.
-Click the magazine’s title for information on issues 1–9, available through Lombardy Studios Shop.
 Click here to read the backstory on the creation of World War One Illustrated magazine.

 This slideshow requires JavaScript.